Chiragj2003/mini-projects-/README.md

 # Basic Python Projects

+## Beginner Friendly Chat Bot

+This Python script creates a chatbot using OpenAI's GPT-3.5 Turbo model.
+The chatbot is designed to have conversations with users.
+The code reads an API key from a secure .env file, sets up communication with the OpenAI GPT-3.5 Turbo model, and then starts a chat loop.
+Users can type messages, and the chatbot responds based on the input.
+The conversation continues until the user types "exit" to end the interaction.
+The script showcases the use of advanced natural language processing provided by GPT-3.5 Turbo, making the chatbot capable of engaging in meaningful and context-aware conversations.

 ## Speed Test Code
 Imagine a program that lets you test your internet speed with just a click !
 This Python script builds a basic screen with a "Start Test" button.
 Once